mercadoni/instastore/backend/README.md

 In this section  i'm going to propose and defined which data, models, formats are gonna be implemented based in the answers given

-- The authentication is going to be implemented if there is time to implement it
+- The authentication is going to be implemented if there is time to implement it, at the end i will implement a very basic auth with JWT and a user for test it
 - When the endpoint to get the closest store is called it should receive the data that is required plus the latitude and longitude that are required to calculate the distance to the stores, those info is defined in the [previous point](##questions-and-answers) in the **numeral 2**
 - The data that is returned to the client is going to be given in JSON format and will contain the next fields (that are given in the first document) plus another fields: